Meeco/sd-jwt/README.md

   - [ ] Publish on npm

-## issueSDJWT Examples
+## issueSDJWT Example

 The `issueSDJWT` function takes a JWT header, payload, and disclosure frame and returns a compact SD-JWT combined with the disclosures.
 Requires a signer and hasher function to be provided

 ### Basic Usage